Willson Contreras Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Cubs pitching staff ranks 22nd in MLB.

-- The Cubs have a 4.15 team ERA that ranks 14th across all league pitching staffs.
+- The Cubs have a 4.14 team ERA that ranks 14th among all league pitching staffs.

-- Cubs pitchers combine to surrender the seventh-fewest home runs in baseball (104 total, 1.1 per game).
+- Cubs pitchers combine to surrender the fourth-fewest home runs in baseball (104 total, 1.1 per game).

-- Steele goes for his 10th victory when he makes the start for the Cubs, his 18th of the season.
-He is 9-3 with a 2.96 ERA and 87 strikeouts in 97 1/3 innings pitched.

-- The lefty's last time out was on Sunday against the Boston Red Sox, when he threw six innings, surrendering six earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.